ysyk2021/how-to-empower-employees-in-the-workplace-for-greater-engagement-and-job-satisfaction/src/chapter-1-2.md

-Introduction: Overview of Employee Empowerment in the Workplace
+Overview of Employee Empowerment in the Workplace
 ===============================================================

 Employee empowerment is a process that involves giving employees greater autonomy and decision-making power in their work.
 It is critical for creating a successful and engaged workforce, as empowered employees are more committed to their work, more productive, and more likely to stay with the organization long-term.